KenVanHoeylandt/Spork-Website/docs/index.md

 # Introduction

-Spork is an annotation processing library to speed up development on your projects.
+Spork is an annotation processing library to speed up development on your projects:<br/>
-It allows you to write less boilerplate code to make your code more readable and maintainable.
+Write less boilerplate code and make code more readable and maintainable.

 Spork aims to be different by overcoming the shortcomings of its [alternatives](/about/comparison).

-Spork comes in two flavors: [Spork for Android](https://github.com/SporkLibrary/Spork-Android) and [Spork for Java](https://github.com/SporkLibrary/Spork).
+We created guide for [Android](/documentation/current/android/getting-started) or [Java](/documentation/current/java/getting-started).

 **Example:**